GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/getting-started/index.md

 <h1>Introduction to the AMD FidelityFX SDK</h1>

-The FidelityFX SDK is a collection of heavily optimized, open source effects (shader and runtime code) that can be used by developers to improve their DirectX®12 or Vulkan® applications.
+The FidelityFX SDK is a collection of heavily optimized, open source technologies (shader and runtime code) that can be used by developers to improve their DirectX®12 or Vulkan® applications.
 The FidelityFX SDK includes a number of effects:

 - [Combined Adaptive Compute Ambient Occlusion 1.3](../techniques/combined-adaptive-compute-ambient-occlusion.md)
 - [Contrast Adaptive Sharpening 1.1](../techniques/contrast-adaptive-sharpening.md)